 Buy in bulk: Ask your local florists about any discounts they can offer if you purchase all of your wedding flowers through them.

 Succulent decorations: Succulents offer unique, beautiful arrangements that are cheaper than most flowers.
-Consider these as an alternative to flowers for surrounding decorations.
+To save on your floral budget, consider these as an alternative to flowers for surrounding decorations.

 Bridal bouquet as an exception: If you really want to make a statement walking down the aisle, have the bridal bouquet be the one floral splurge.
-By reducing the costs of the table arrangements, altar flowers, and bridesmaid flowers, you can feel good spending a little extra on a bridal bouquet.
+By reducing the costs of the table arrangements, altar flowers, and bridesmaid flowers, you can feel good spending a little extra on your dream wedding bouquet.

 Finding the perfect flowers to match the theme, venue, and wedding colors is a journey in and of itself.
 With the added pressure to choose an arrangement that matches your budget and your Pinterest vision, flowers may start to feel a little extra thorny.
 If you’re overwhelmed, know that you have a support system at the ready.